Publications

 Local Government White Paper: Summary

 Local government is the key to solving some of our biggest national challenges.
-With the General Election in July, now must be a time for change and new hope.
+Now must be a time for change and new hope.

 A deep purple fading in turquoise background with two light green and blue bar lines going horizontal.
 With a pink and orange colourful bar going vertical and light blue and a yellow green bar going horizontal.
 Text across reads Local Government White Paper